SoftUni-Internal/interactive-content/EN/05-Streams-Files-and-Directories/02-Basic-Streams-in-Java.md

 Their main characteristic is that they can read or write only one byte at a time.

-All of the byte streams descend from the InputStream and the OutputStream classes.
+All of the byte streams inherit from the InputStream and the OutputStream classes.

-Though there are many classes related to byte streams but the most frequently used classes are, **FileInputStream** and **FileOutputStream**.
+Although there are many classes related to byte streams, the most frequently used classes are **FileInputStream** and **FileOutputStream**.

-- Тhe **InputStream is a sequence of bytes finishing with -1**, which is a special character **marking the end of the file**.
+- Тhe **InputStream is a sequence of bytes ending with -1**, which is a special character **marking the end of the file**

 [image assetsSrc="streams-files-directories-example(3).png" /]

-- The **OutputStream consists only of bytes**, which will be written.
+- The **OutputStream consists only of bytes**, which will be written

 [image assetsSrc="streams-files-directories-example(4).png" /]